alex-greff/shabam/records_worker/README.md

 **Search Address Database**

 Searches the given address database for the given track.
 If no address databases are specified then the single worker instance searches all address databases sequentially, else it searches the given address databases in the array.
+Returns a map of all the matched couples and the number of matches for each one.

 * Endpoint: `POST [...]/records_worker/search_address_db`